markumina/gpstest/README.md

 ## Thoughts/Notes:
 Very quick implementation of a parser.
-There are probably hundreds of libraries for this, but I wanted to mess with the data from scratch/strings, just to familiarize myself with it a bit.
+There are probably hundreds of libraries for this, but I wanted to mess with the data from scratch/strings, just to gain a bit of intuition about GPS data.

 I made the quick assumption that trips are broken up by a pause in travel time (1 hour pause).